 Much more important than the panels you buy is the orientation of your roof, as well as obstacles (like trees) that can block sunlight.
 Even the slightest amount of shading on a solar array can throw efficiency numbers right out the window.

-For more information on this topic, see our post on Solar Panel Efficiency.
+For more information on this topic, see our post on Most Efficient Solar Panels.